Skip to Content

 Maintaining your lawn mower and weed whacker is essential to ensure optimal performance over the long term.
 For lawnmowers, maintaining the sharpness of the blades is crucial.

-Dull blades can fracture the grass, which may lead to diseases and a less aesthetic lawn.
-I recommend giving your mower blades a good sharpening at least once or twice each mowing season.
+Dull blades can fracture the grass, leading to diseases and a less aesthetic lawn.
+I recommend sharpening your mower blades at least once or twice each mowing season.

 On the other hand, maintaining weed whackers is often a matter of replacing the cutting string when it gets worn down.
 It’s an uncomplicated task involving minimal effort.
 Here is a simple guide by Oregon State University that can assist you in understanding the process better.